 1 Marshadow – This is pretty much exclusively used for removing Chaotic Swell from play – can also be useful for removing Power Plant.
 If Chaotic Swell is in play, it can really put a stick in the wheels, considering how important it is for us to have Giant Hearth in play at all times.
 Also useful for removing Power Plant in a pinch.

 1 Galarian Zigzagoon – Useful for correcting any math with its Zigzag Headbutt ability.
 Since you can abuse it with Scoop Up Net, you can add 10, 20, 30, or more damage out of nowhere!
-This is especially important in the Rapid Strike Urshifu matchup, where you must use Double Blaze GX for 300 damage and follow it up by three Zigzagoon pings.
+This is especially important in the Rapid Strike Urshifu matchup, where you must use Double Blaze GX for 300 damage and follow it up with three Zigzagoon pings.
 Flare Strike + a Zigzagoon ping is enough to OHKO a Pikarom.
 Zigzagoon pings on key Pokémon can also prevent the opponent from using Giovanni’s Exile in the Mad Party matchup (Giovanni’s Exile can’t remove damaged Pokémon).

 4 Welder – This card allows us to power up our attackers quickly and is our only draw Supporter in the entire deck.
 We ideally look to play this card every turn possible because our opponents will usually be able to OHKO some of our attackers very quickly.
 This is the life source of our entire deck, and we wouldn’t be able to run the same without it!
 Once you get a single Welder in the discard pile, keep in mind you can recycle it with Mewtwo’s Mind Report ability.